-Secondary Maxium Contaminant Level (SMCL): recommended level for a contaminant that is not regulated and has no MCL.
+Secondary Maximum Contaminant Level (SMCL): recommended level for a contaminant that is not regulated and has no MCL.

-- Treatment Technique (TT): a treatment technique is a required process intended to reduce levels of a contaminant in drinking water.
+Treatment Technique (TT): a required process intended to reduce levels of a contaminant in drinking water.

+- =: equal to.

 - <: less than

-- : less than or equal to.
+- ! less than or equal to.